In this Article

-There are several methods your medical health practitioner will use to diagnose the condition.
-These methods will give her a more robust and comprehensive understanding of what is going on with your urinary system.
+There are several methods health practitioners use to diagnose hydronephrosis.
+These methods will help her understand and identify if something is wrong with your urinary system.

-- An ultrasound is one of the most dependable methods of diagnosing hydronephrosis, especially if the cause is physiological.
+An ultrasound is one of the most reliable methods of diagnosing hydronephrosis, especially if the cause is physiological.
 A variety of causes for the condition can be determined using this method including kidney stones and other obstructions.

-- Urine analysis to determine if there is an infection in the urinary system that is affecting you.
+Urine analysis is also suggested to determine if there is an infection in the urinary system.

-- A blood test will be conducted to check for anaemia as it is one of the most common conditions in pregnant women.
+Your doctor might recommend a blood test to check for anaemia as it is one of the most common conditions in pregnant women.

-- GFR and electrolyte analysis to check the proper functioning of the kidneys.
+GFR and electrolyte analysis to check the proper functioning of the kidneys can also be done.

 There are some risks associated with hydronephrosis that you must be aware of.
-It is possible that a spontaneous renal rupture will take place particularly if there is undue pressure on the kidneys.
-If your kidneys have had some previous damage, then the chances of a spontaneous renal rupture are much higher.
+If there is undue pressure on your kidneys, a spontaneous renal rupture can take place.
+If your kidneys were damaged previously, then the chances of a spontaneous renal rupture will be much higher.

-This condition should not be left untreated as it could cause the kidneys to permanently fail.
-Be sure to get regular check-ups that will monitor the health of your kidneys and the urinary system.
+This condition should not be left untreated as it could cause the kidneys to stop working completely.
+Be sure to get regular check-ups to monitor the health of your kidneys and the urinary system.
 Your doctor can develop a treatment plan that will ease the pressure on your kidneys.

 The management of hydronephrosis in pregnancy is done carefully through different stages.

-- The first step of treatment in cases of hydronephrosis is using a catheter to drain the urine from the bladder to ease the pressure off the kidneys.
+The first step of treatment in case of hydronephrosis is using a catheter to drain the urine from the bladder to ease the pressure off the kidneys.

-- The next step in treatment is to focus on the underlying cause of the obstruction.
+The next step in treatment involves figuring out the cause of the obstruction.
 Different causes will have different treatments.
-A kidney stone is treated differently than scarring on the ureter.
+For instance, the treatment for kidney stones will be different from the treatment for scarring on the ureter.

 Unfortunately, most renal disorders do not have symptoms.
-When it comes to avoiding severe hydronephrosis during pregnancy you must be diligent in maintaining your check-ups with the doctor.
+When it comes to avoiding severe hydronephrosis during pregnancy all you can do is go for regular check-ups.
 Be sure to get your kidneys scanned regularly along with urine and blood tests to scan for infections.

-Hydronephrosis can be a painful experience during your pregnancy due to the undue pressure on the kidneys.
-The symptoms themselves can cause a lot of discomfort and you must visit your doctor to try treatment methods to relieve the pressure on your urinary system.
+Hydronephrosis can be a painful experience during pregnancy due to the undue pressure on the kidneys.
+Its symptoms can cause a lot of discomfort.
 Remember that most women suffer from this condition during pregnancy and you must keep an eye out for the symptoms mentioned above.
 You must seek immediate help if you experience fever, blood in the urine, and acute pain in the abdomen or back.
-If you have only one kidney then severe hydronephrosis could also prove to be fatal.